covjson/specification/spec.md

 A CoverageJSON object with the type `"NdArray"` is an NdArray object.
 It represents a multi-dimensional array with named axes, encoded as a flat one-dimensional array in row-major order.

-- A range object must have a member with the name `"values"` where the value is an array of numbers and nulls, or strings and nulls, where nulls represent missing data.
+- A range object MUST have a member with the name `"values"` where the value is an array of numbers and nulls, or strings and nulls, where nulls represent missing data.
-- A range object must have a member with the name `"dataType"` where the value is either `"float"`, `"integer"`, or `"string"` and must correspond to the data type of the non-null values in the `"values"` array.
+- A range object MUST have a member with the name `"dataType"` where the value is either `"float"`, `"integer"`, or `"string"` and MUST correspond to the data type of the non-null values in the `"values"` array.
-- Note that common JSON implementations may use 64-bit floating point numbers as data type for `"values"`, therefore precision has to be taken into account.
+- Note that common JSON implementations MAY use 64-bit floating point numbers as data type for `"values"`, therefore precision has to be taken into account.
 For example, only integers within the extent [-2^32, 2^32] can be accurately represented with 64-bit floating point numbers.

 Example:
 ```js